 On a stationary tripod mount, star trailing begins to show in exposures longer than 25 seconds.
 Depending on your camera’s focal length, the stars could begin to trail even sooner.
-To combat against this, amateur astrophotographers counteract the rotation of the Earth using a tracking equatorial mount.
+To combat this, amateur astrophotographers counteract the rotation of the Earth using a tracking equatorial mount.

 iOptron SkyGuider Pro Review

 This should give you a good idea of the portability and size of this camera mount for astrophotography on the go.
 For an in-depth look at the mount from a technical standpoint, David Morris has put together a useful video on his channel.

 Accurate Camera Tracking in Small Package

 It is astonishing at how small the iOptron SkyGuider Pro actually is.
 The mount weighs a mere 3 lbs and is easily transported in the included padded carry case.
-You can tell that iOptron paid attention to astrophotographers needs by including a bubble level, and an adjustable illuminated polar finder scope.
+You can tell that iOptron paid attention to astrophotographers’ needs by including a bubble level, and an adjustable illuminated polar finder scope.

-The build quality of the all metal mechanical structure is evident when using the SkyGuider.
+The build quality of the all-metal mechanical structure is evident when using the SkyGuider.
 The option for adding a counterweight and Vixen-type dovetail saddle for small telescopes puts this mount in a class above standard DSLR camera sky trackers.

 SkyGuider Pro Specs:

-- 11 lb payload capacity
+- 11-lb payload capacity

 - 4 Silent tracking speeds